 The applicant's academic record is the major factor in the decision on admission.
-The West Virginia resident must have a cumulative grade-point average of 2.5 or above on a scale of 0.0 to 4.0 on all college work attempted, to qualify for consideration.
+The West Virginia resident must have a cumulative grade-point average of 2.8 or above on a scale of 0.0 to 4.0 on all college work attempted, to qualify for consideration.

-As part of the WVU School of Nursing, the program is accredited by the Commission on Collegiate Nursing Education.
+As part of the WVU School of Nursing, the cooperative program is accredited by the Commission on Collegiate Nursing Education.

 The freshman and sophomore years of this program are completed at Glenville State College.
 The junior and senior years are completed at West Virginia University Institute of Technology, Montgomery, West Virginia.
+Graduates of this program will officially graduate from West Virginia University.